-The Energy Codes have acceptance test requirements for:
+The Energy Standards have acceptance test requirements for:

 - Electric underslab heating controls.

 - Evaporator fan motor controls.

 - Evaporative condensers.

 - Adiabatic condensers

 - Air-cooled condensers.

 - Variable-speed compressors.

-- Transcritical CO2 refrigeration systems.

 These test requirements are described in Chapter 13 and the Reference Nonresidential Appendix NA7.10.
 They are described briefly in the following paragraphs.